 Scobie, Niel.
 “Translocality and the Articulation of a Jamaican-Canadian Identity in the Music of Michie Mee.”
 In The Spaces and Places of Canadian Popular Culture.
 Edited by Victoria Kannen and Neil Shyminsky.
 Toronto: Canadian Scholars Press.
-Forthcoming, 2019.
+In press.

 Stewart, Jesse and Niel Scobie.
 “The Diasporic Routes and Roots of Early Canadian Hip Hop.”
 Contemporary Musical Expressions and Cultural Resonances in Canada: Ethnomusicological Perspectives.
 Edited by Anna Hoefnagels, Sherry A. Johnson, and Judith Klassen.
-Forthcoming, 2019.
+In press.